awslabs/soci-snapshotter/docs/config.md

 - `metrics_network` (string) — Chooses protocol to send metrics over (e.g. tcp, unix, etc).
 Default: "tcp".
 - `no_prometheus` — Defined [above](#configfsgofsconfig), cannot be redeclared.
 - `debug_address` (string) — Address where [go pprof](https://pkg.go.dev/net/http/pprof) server will listen.
 If empty, no logs will be emitted.
 Default: "".
 - `metadata_store` (string) — Metadata storage type.
-Only "db" is valid.
+One of "db" or "db-multi".
 Default: "db".
+  - `"db"` — Persists layer metadata to a single on-disk [bbolt](https://github.com/etcd-io/bbolt) database (`metadata.db`) shared by all layers, under the snapshotter root.
+All layers share one bbolt writer lock, so concurrent layer initializations serialize on it.
+  - `"db-multi"` — Same on-disk bbolt format and code path as "db", but each layer gets its own database file (under the `metadata/` subdirectory), so concurrent layer initializations do not contend on a single writer lock.
+Each database is removed when its layer's reader is closed.
+Trades more open file descriptors for reduced write-lock contention when many layers initialize at once.
 - `metadata_db_no_sync` (bool) — Disables bbolt's per-transaction fsync for the metadata store.
 The metadata DB is derived data rebuilt from zTOCs on each daemon restart, so fsync durability is unnecessary.
 Removes synchronous disk flushes from layer metadata initialization.
 Default: false.
 - `metadata_insertion_chunk_size` (int) — Max node insertions per bbolt transaction during metadata init.
 Larger chunks amortize per-commit overhead.
 0 means use the default.
 Default: 5000.
 - `skip_check_snapshotter_supported` (bool) - skip check for snapshotter is supported which can give performance benefits for SOCI daemon startup time.
 This config should only be done if you are sure overlayfs is supported.
 Default: false